eyosen/PI-Web-API-Client-VBA/docs/Api/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **GetSecurityEntryByNameWithHttpInfo**
-> GetSecurityEntryByNameWithHttpInfo(string name, string webId, string securityItem = null, string selectedFields = null)
+> GetSecurityEntryByNameWithHttpInfo(string name, string webId, string securityItem = null, string selectedFields = null, string webIdType = null)

 Retrieve the security entry of the specified security item associated with the asset database with the specified name.